singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ shpc check tensorflow/tensorflow:2.2.2
     ⭐️ tag 2.2.2 is up to date. ⭐️

-As a trick, you can loop through registry entries with ``shpc show``.
+As a trick, you can loop through registry entries with ``shpc list``.
 The return value will be 0 is there are no updates, and 1 otherwise.
-This is a trick we use to check for new recipes to test.
+This is how we check for new recipes to test.

 .. code-block:: console

+    $ for name in $(shpc list); do shpc check $name
+     done
+    ⭐️ tag 3.1.1 is up to date. ⭐️
+    ⭐️ tag 3.9.10 is up to date. ⭐️
+    ⭐️ tag latest is up to date. ⭐️
+    ⭐️ tag 1.14 is up to date. ⭐️
+    ⭐️ tag 5.5.1 is up to date. ⭐️
+    ⭐️ tag 1.54.0 is up to date. ⭐️

 Add